 Waiting Tables, Building Worlds

 A little over a month ago, I walked away from my founding role in a small business.
 A few days later, I was waitressing.
 From the outside, you may think I’ve lost my mind.
 But after only a month, I’m already closer than ever to publishing my new novel.
-With each day, I feel more certain than ever I made the right choice.
+With each day, I feel more certain that I made the right choice.

 Flash back to over 13 years ago